Forensics Case Examples By Specialty

 – Probate

 Speckin Forensic Laboratories has been in business since 1979 assisting attorneys and others in their cases involving documents, inks, crime scenes, computer data recovery, DNA, handwriting, fingerprints, and other forensic issues.
 We have developed a newsletter that is designed to increase awareness in the scope of work performed at our laboratory, the type of cases we may be able to assist with, and the outcome of notable cases and trials we have been involved in.
 We anticipate publishing this newsletter at least twice a year in the future.
-It is our hope that this newsletter will not only assist many in determining cases that forensics may provide insight in litigation but also will be re-distributed and emailed to many others that may not be familiar with our firm.
+It is our hope that this newsletter will not only assist many in determining cases in which forensics may provide insight into litigation but also will be re-distributed and emailed to many others who may not be familiar with our firm.

-We have been involved in cases all around the world, from North America, South America, Australia, Europe, Asia and all 50 of the U.S. states to date.
-Our examiners have presented testimony in over 35 states in the United States, as well as, Israel, Mexico, Japan, Hong Kong, and Canada in Federal Court, Circuit Court, District Court, employment arbitration’s, depositions, Municipal Court, Federal Grand Juries, Detroit Recorder’s Court, and Union arbitration’s on over 1000 occasions.
+We have been involved in cases all around the world, from North America, South America, Australia, Europe, Asia, and all 50 of the U.S. states to date.
+Our examiners have presented testimony in over 35 states in the United States, as well as, Israel, Mexico, Japan, Hong Kong, and Canada in Federal Court, Circuit Court, District Court, employment arbitrations, depositions, Municipal Court, Federal Grand Juries, Detroit Recorder’s Court, and Union arbitration’s on over 1000 occasions.

 MEDICAL MALPRACTICE

-Our firm’s first medical malpractice case dates back to the early 1980’s.Since that time we have examined thousands of sets of medical records for both plaintiffs and defendants.
+Our firm’s first medical malpractice case dates back to the early 1980’s.
+Since that time we have examined thousands of sets of medical records for both plaintiffs and defendants.
 The primary focus of most of these examinations is to determine if there have been any alterations, additions, or rewritings to the records and when they may have been done.
-We currently examine over 150 such cases a year and have a near perfect mix of 50/50 plaintiff vs. defense cases.
+We currently examine over 150 such cases a year and have a near-perfect mix of 50/50 plaintiff vs. defense cases.

 EXAMPLE #1 – State of Ohio

-The patient was pregnant, visited the doctor and later died from an internal rupture caused by an ectopic pregnancy.
+The patient was pregnant, visited the doctor, and later died from an internal rupture caused by an ectopic pregnancy.
 The plaintiff alleged that the doctor did nothing to surmise the problem.
 The doctor stated that she had written a prenatal prescription for an ultrasound and CBC along with many other things that would have disclosed this condition.
-We were approached by a defense attorney that had received a report from a plaintiff’s expert that concluded the doctor had altered records and removed documents from the file.
+We were approached by a defense attorney who had received a report from a plaintiff’s expert that concluded the doctor had altered records and removed documents from the file.
 The expert concluded documents had been removed from the chart by examining the documents with side lighting and noting the presence of impressions from writings not found in the chart.

 When we received the chart, it was first processed on the ESDA instrument.
-This instrument is designed to electrically detect impressed writings in paper and render them visible on an imaging film.
+This instrument is designed to electrically detect impressed writings on paper and render them visible on an imaging film.
 This method is FAR more sensitive and effective than simple optical examinations.
-The page that contained the “missing impressions” noted by the other expert did indeed contain impressed writings regarding that patient that were not found within the file.
+The page that contained the “missing impressions” noted by the other expert did indeed contain impressive writings regarding that patient that were not found within the file.
 However, what was missed by the other examiner was that the impression were from a pre-natal prescription form and of course would not have stayed in the chart but instead left the office with the patient.

 The film with the resulting impressions was then compared to other known pre-natal prescriptions written by the same doctor and found to be a “spot-on match”.
 Based on the other expert’s conclusion, the plaintiff attempted to add a spoliation claim for the “missing documents”.
 At the hearing, the ESDA film was presented as part of the expert testimony.
 The ESDA was also brought into court and the page that contained the impressions was processed live in from of the judge.
 The resulting film was compared to the known pre-natal prescriptions.
 Based on this evidence and demonstration the judge dismissed the spoliation claim.
 The case later went to trial and the same live demonstration was performed for the jury.
 The other expert refused to review the ESDA film and would not concede the ESDA showed nothing wrong or missing with the records.
 However, this point became obvious to the jury as they returned a “no cause” verdict in favor of the defendants.